Tempest Anderson: Early life and education

 He was born in York, was schooled at St Peter's School, York, and studied medicine at the University of London.

 His father was William Charles Anderson, surgeon and Sheriff of York.
 His sister Constance married Percy Sladen, and his brother was Yarborough Anderson, a barrister.
 In 1904 Anderson received an honorary degree of DSc from the University of Leeds for his work on volcanoes.

 Anderson lived at the family home of 17 Stonegate in the centre of York, and at 23 Stonegate, which is now the home to the York Medical Society.
 He built a pair of houses on the road now known as Moorgate, on land purchased from the Holgate Garden Society.

 In 1911 Anderson was made one of the vice-presidents of the Old Peterite Club at St Peter's School, York.

 Death and legacy

 He was one of the five original Trustees of the Percy Sladen Memorial Trust.
 He was President of the Yorkshire Philosophical Society, and in 1912 he presented the society with a 300-seat lecture theatre (the Tempest Anderson Hall) attached to the Yorkshire Museum in York Museum Gardens.
 This was one of the world's first concrete buildings.
 He died on board ship on the Red Sea while returning from visiting the volcanoes of Indonesia and the Philippines.
 He was buried in Suez, Egypt.
 After his death, the houses he had built were left to his cousin, Colonel Fearnley Anderson..
 He also bequeathed a substantial sum to the Yorkshire Museum.
-He held Telephone Number "1" in the first York Telephone Driectory in 1891, published by the "National Telephone Company".
+He held Telephone Number "1" in the first York Telephone Directory in 1891, published by the "National Telephone Company".